-Check Trans Indicator
+Check Trans Icon:

-The electronic control system of the transmission is programmed to alert operator of a problem with the transmission system, and reacts automatically to protect the motorhome and transmission from damage.
-Normally, the Check Trans indicator on the speedometer LCD will display when there is an error condition.
-The indicator will go out after the engine has started.
-The transmission system should be checked immediately if the Check Trans indicator displays.
-The Check Trans warning indicates the ECU has detected a fault and recorded a diagnostic code.
-The Check Trans warning is accompanied by a flashing display from the shift selector.
+The electronic control system of the transmission is programmed to alert the operator of a problem with the transmission system, and reacts automatically to help protect the motorhome and transmission from damage.
+The icon, located on the instrument panel, will illuminate briefly when the key is turned on to confirm it is functioning.
+The icon will go out after the engine has started.

+If the Check Trans icon illuminates after engine startup or while traveling, this indicates the TCM has detected an error condition and recorded a diagnostic trouble code.
+The Check Trans icon may be accompanied by a flashing or steady Trans Service icon.
+The motorhome should be taken to an authorized Allison service center as continued operation can result in severe transmission damage.

-The shift selector display shows the actual range attained and the transmission does not respond to shift selector requests when the ECU detects a Do Not Shift (DNS) condition.
-Indications from the shift selector inform the operator that the transmission is operating at reduced capabilities.
+The shift selector can inform the operator the transmission is operating at reduced capacity, such as the shift selector display shows the actual range attained and the selector may not respond to shift requests when the TCM detects a Do Not Shift (DNS) condition.
 The transmission generally will downshift to 4th gear.
 The torque converter will not "lock-up" and engine speed is automatically reduced.
-Direction changes (i.e. forward to reverse) are not allowed.
-This allows time to find a safe place to park the motorhome to prevent transmission damage.
-If the engine is shut off, then started after a Check Trans indication, the transmission remains in Neutral until the fault has been corrected.
-Service should be performed immediately in order to minimize potential damage to the transmission.
+Direction changes (i.e. forward to reverse) are not allowed This allows a short time to find a safe place to park to prevent transmission damage.
+If the engine is shut off, then started after a Check Trans indication, the transmission remains in Neutral until the fault is corrected Service should be performed immediately in order to minimize potential damage to the transmission

-Contact an authorized Allison Transmission service center whenever a transmission related concern arises.
-For some problems, fault codes may be registered without the ECU activating the Check Trans indicator.
-An authorized Allison Transmission Service center will have the equipment to check diagnostic codes and correct problems that may arise.
+Contact an authorized Allison transmission service center whenever a transmission related concern arises.
+For some problems, diagnostic trouble codes may be registered without the TCM activating the Check Trans indicator.
+An authorized Allison service center will have the equipment to check diagnostic codes and correct problems that may arise.

-Diagnostic Codes:
+Diagnostic Trouble Codes:

-The shift selector can be used to display transmission malfunctions as numerical codes.
-Each code is a two-digit main code and a two-digit sub code.
-These codes will fall in two classes: active and inactive.
-Active codes are codes currently affecting the ECU process and transmission operation.
-Inactive codes are retained in memory but may not affect the ECU process or transmission operation.
-A service technician will activate Diagnostic mode or hook an electronic display (Pro-Link) to the data plug to retrieve diagnostic codes.
-A maximum of five codes, D1 to D5, may be listed at one time.
+The shift selector can display transmission malfunctions as a two-digit main code and twodigit sub code.
+These codes are classified Active or Inactive.
+Active codes are generally indicated by illumination of the Check Trans icon.
+Active codes affect TCM processes and transmission operation.
+Inactive codes generally do not illuminate the Check Trans icon.
+Inactive codes are retained in memory and may not affect TCM processes or transmission operation.

+Should the Check Trans icon illuminate, a service technician can activate Diagnostic mode or connect a diagnostic reader (Pro-Link) to the J1939 data port and retrieve diagnostic trouble codes.
+A maximum of five codes, D1 to D5, can be listed at one time.
 The highest priority code will be listed in D1.
-The Mode button will enable selection of sequential codes.
-Allison 4th Generation controls list each code consisting of five characters.
-The first being a letter followed by a four digit number string.
-The most severe or recent code is listed in the ECU memory first with a maximum of five codes being d1 to d5 possibly listed at the same time.
+The Mode button will enable selection of subsequent codes.
+The shift selector will list each code consisting of five characters.
+The first being a letter designate followed by a four digit number string.
 When new codes are added, the oldest inactive codes will be dropped.